 We do not train our dogs to work with an attachment or tether – our harnesses have a special handle attachment for a child to hold on to but are not attached.
 Our therapy programme focuses on using interventions to engage a child in roadside safety awareness with their dog and reducing sensory integration issues which is the root cause of bolting/absconding behaviours, with the aim of increasing awareness and personal safety rather than restricting the mobility of a child.

-Currently these sessions can only be provided in areas local to our therapy practitioners.
+Currently these sessions are fully booked.
 We are looking to bring on more therapists to be able to provide therapy sessions in other areas of the UK.
 Please contact us for more details or see our social media pages for updates.